MiFID 2 goes live on 03 January 2018, leaving UK hedge fund managers with just a short time to make their final preparations for MiFID2 compliance.

-Although UK-headquartered hedge fund managers authorised as UK Alternative Investment Fund Managers (AIFMs) are not themselves authorised as MiFID investment firms, certain elements of MiFID2 apply to AIFMs in relation to some or all of their business (with respect to both managing AIFs and managing or advising mandates under MiFID “top up” permissions under Article 6(4) of Alternative Investment Fund Managers Directive (AIFMD)).
+Whilst UK-headquartered hedge fund managers authorised as UK AIFMs are not themselves authorised as MiFID investment firms, certain elements of MiFID2 apply to AIFMs in relation to some or all of their business (both with respect to managing AIFs and also in relation to managing or advising mandates under MiFID “top up” permissions under Article 6(4) of AIFMD).

-- the key AIF and managed account documents that we expect hedge fund managers authorised as full scope UK AIFMs to need to amend in light of MiFID2, and
+- the key AIF and managed account documents that we anticipate a hedge fund manager authorised as a full scope UK AIFM will be required to amend as a result of MiFID2, and

-- the key amendments that will be necessary in respect of each document.
+- the key amendments that will be necessary in relation to each such document.

-The briefing note contains an indicative list of expected amendments to documentation only - each firm will need to undertake an exercise to determine whether and how a particular agreement or policy is impacted by MiFID2.
-Simmons & Simmons can assist with that exercise.
+This note contains an indicative list of expected amendments to documentation only.
+Each firm will need to undertake an exercise to determine whether and how a particular agreement or policy is impacted by MiFID2, and Simmons & Simmons can assist with that exercise.
+These expected amendments are evolving in light of ongoing guidance from ESMA and the FCA, and market practice is still developing.
+We therefore encourage you to check the online version of this note available here on a periodic basis for updates in the run up to the implementation of MiFID2.

 Download the briefing note